rialto-php/rialto/docs/tutorial.md

 However, this is not convenient.
 That's why you can create specific resources to improve that.
 We will create 3 files:

-- **A process delegate** (`FileSystemProcessDelegate`): this PHP class implements [`ShouldHandleProcessDelegation`](../src/Interfaces/ShouldHandleProcessDelegation.php) and is responsible to return the class names of the specific and default resources.
+- **A process delegate** (`FileSystemProcessDelegate.php`): this PHP class implements [`ShouldHandleProcessDelegation`](../src/Interfaces/ShouldHandleProcessDelegation.php) and is responsible to return the class names of the specific and default resources.

 ```php
 use ExtractrIo\Rialto\Traits\UsesBasicResourceAsDefault;